<img src="https://secure.7-companycompany.com/796766.png" style="display:none;">

 1. The blowdown ring setting has a very important role on the valve performance and affects the parameters that are important for stability.

-2. When a short (or low) blowdown is required for the application, consider working with the vendor to find an overpressure protection solution that works in your installation.
-Our review of devices that had a short blowdown specified resulted in the placement of the blowdown ring to far from the disk.
-These devices were not assembled per the manufacturers recommendation and demonstrated in poor relief device performance (and diminished stability) when subjected to full flow testing.
+2. When a short (or low) blowdown is required for the application, consider working with the vendor to find an overpressure protection solution that works for your installation.
+Our review of devices that had a short blowdown specified resulted in the placement of the blowdown ring too far from the disk.
+These devices were not assembled per the manufacturer's recommendation and demonstrated poor relief device performance (and diminished stability) when subjected to full flow testing.

-3. When implementing the force balance, be careful to make conservative assumptions on the variables used.
+3. When implementing the force balance, be cautioned that "conservative assumptions" on the variables used may not be conservative.
 Note for this relief device a “conservative” set of assumptions for the force balance resulted in an optimistic assumption set for the acoustic screening.
 The net result was that the combination of the force balance and acoustical screening deemed the installation stable for unstable blowdown ring settings.

 4. This set of tests showed that higher flowrates and more overpressure resulted in a less stable relief device.
-Consider that in an industrial overpressure scenario, high flowrates are associated with overpressure; whereas, low flow rates are not.
+Consider that in an industrial overpressure scenario, analysis calculations yield high flowrates for overpressure events tend to yield lower actual flowrates.
 Ensure that the mathematical model is consistent with the overpressure and flow rate for the scenario.
-Note that for complex systems the relief rate cannot be known in advanced.
+Note that for complex systems, the relief rate cannot be known in advance.

 Topics: Relief Systems, Relief Device Study, Relief System Design, Relief Systems Revalidation, Process Safety